 Holy Eucharist - The celebration of the Eucharist is the heart of the Christian communion.
 When we eat the broken Bread, we unite ourselves with the love of Jesus, who gave his body for us on the wood of the Cross.
 Reconciliation and Eucharist are usually prepared for in the second grade at St. Catherine of Siena School or through the parish CCD classes.
 All are invited to attend the celebration of the Holy Eucharist at daily and weekend masses.

 The Sacrament of Confirmation - Sealed with the Holy Spirit.
 Confirmation is celebrated once a year by a visiting bishop.
 Teens who have been parishioners for one year and in their junior year in high school are eligible to prepare for this Sacrament.
 Confirmation classes are held on Sunday evenings.
 Adult confirmation is offered yearly at the Cathedral.
-Contact Fr Gene for more information on adult confirmation.
+Contact Fr Ronnie for more information on adult confirmation.

 The Sacrament of Matrimony - United in Christ.
 An appointment should be made with one of our priests at least six months prior to the date of the wedding to begin the preparation process and to confirm the availability of the Church.